-While it can be fixed, “hard drive not showing up in Windows 10” error is a distinct problem.
-Your computer needs a hard drive to store local information, files, software installations (including Windows), and many other important things that will allow you to run your computer.
-When Windows 10 isn’t recognizing your hard drive, it’s time to get it fixed in order to continue installing the operating system.
-If you’ve already been running Windows 10 and it suddenly doesn’t recognize your hard drive, that’s another problem altogether.
-These are issues we’ll talk about here.
+While it can be fixed, the “hard drive not showing up in Windows 10” error is a distinct problem.
+Your computer needs a hard drive to store local information such as your files, software (including the Windows 10 system), and other important data that allow your computer to operate.

 Here’s one instance where you might encounter the Windows 10 hard drive not showing right-clicking "This PC" and selecting "Manage."
 Go to "Disk Management" and find the hard drive missing or showing up as not initialized and unallocated space.
 If you see your hard drive here, then the issue may be in the not show up in File Explorer for one or more reasons, such as the device status is unknown or not initialized or the disk space is unallocated.
 Let’s try these steps to initialize disk:

 - Right-click "This PC" (in Windows 10 File Explorer) and choose "Manage."

 - Go to "Disk Management" and right-click your new hard disk.
 Choose the "Initialize Disk."

 - In the dialog box, select the disk you wish to initialize and choose the MBR or GPT partition.

 - Right-click "This PC" and choose "Manage" > "Disk Management."